Many people with diabetes have times when they sweat too much, too little, or at odd times.

 Sweating complications can be a sign that a person needs to review their diabetes management, including the effective management of blood sugar levels.

-Sweating mainly happens for two reasons:
+Sweating mainly happens for

 - To regulate body temperature, for example, in hot weather and during physical activity